 Speaking of cost, all three companies also make these products available for less than a visit to the dermatologist (even with health insurance!), making them inherently cheaper since their package already includes the skincare itself.
 Some treatments are even considered elective and won’t be covered by insurance at all, and some doctors require a referral from a general practitioner—doubling the cost even before you get to the products.

 And of course, everyone loves free shipping.
 Proactiv, Curology, and Hers all offer a subscription service that delivers straight to your home, ensuring that you’ll never run out of product.
 This convenience also makes it easy to stay on track with your skincare routine, which is very important when you’re using prescriptions.

 However, like all skincare regimens, it may take some trial and error to get things right.
 Over time your skin may also start reacting differently to various ingredients, sometimes developing resistance, or conversely becoming too sensitive.
 You’ll have to periodically review your subscription to see if you’re still happy with the results you’re getting — all the more reason to find personalized treatment that you can afford over the long haul.
 Proactiv, Curology, and Hers are all fantastic options, depending on your specific needs.
 Let’s see what their customers say about them online.

 What do consumers say about Curology, Proactive, and Hers online?

-Reading online reviews, it’s clear that finding the right products to give you clear skin can really make you feel getting a million
+Reading online reviews, it’s clear that finding the right products to give you clear skin can really make you feel like a million

 bucks likes.
-Here’s what some people are saying after trying either Proactiv, Curology, or Hers:
+Here’s what some people are saying after trying Proactiv, Curology, and Hers: